This Coconut Shrimp Recipe has a fun twist with Lemon Marmalade Dipping Sauce! It is so easy and delicious and has a tropical flair!

 - Add about 1/2 c. flour to another bowl.

-- First dredge in flour, tap against the side of the bowl to shake off excess flour.
+- First dredge in flour, tap against the side of the bowl to shake off excess flour. (photos don’t show this step.)

 - Then dip in egg mixture, allow the excess to drip off for a minute.
-Then press the shrimp down into the coconut mixture too coat well.
+Then press the shrimp down into the coconut mixture to coat well.
 You want lots of coconut to stick to the shrimp!

 Look at how crispy and delicious that looks!